objectionary/eo/README.md

 object `stdout` and through this starts to behave like the object `stdout`: all attributes of `stdout` become the attributes of the `app`.
 The object `app` may have its own attributes.
-For example, it's possible define a new abstract object inside `app` and use it to build the output string:
+For example, it's possible to define a new abstract object inside `app` and use it to build the output string:

 ```